energy that originates from within the nucleus (core) of an atom. The powerful energy that the atom contains is what holds its dense nucleus together.

-In a nuclear plant, fission is used to produce the heat that produces steam, turns the turbines, which then run the electricity generators³.
-Fossil fuel plants burn coal, oil or natural gas to generate the heat needed to turn the turbines and then generate electricity².
+In a nuclear plant, fission is used to produce the heat that produces steam, turns the turbines, which then run the electricity generators .
+Fossil fuel plants burn coal, oil or natural gas to generate the heat needed to turn the turbines and then generate electricity .

-There are two types of nuclear power reactors: Pressurized Water Reactors (PWRs) and Boiling Water Reactors (BWRs):
+There are two types of nuclear power reactors: Pressurized Water Reactors (PWRs) and Boiling Water Reactors (BWRs).

 PWRs keep the cooling water under sufficient pressure where the water is allowed to turn into steam but never to boil.
 This steam turns the turbine(s) to power the electricity generator.

-The water from the reactor and the water that is turned into steam are always kept in separate systems³.
-BWRs allow the heated water to boil and turn to steam, which turns the turbines and power the electricity generator³.
+The water from the reactor and the water that is turned into steam are always kept in separate systems.
+BWRs allow the heated water to boil and turn to steam, which turns the turbines and power the electricity generator .

 Uranium is the fuel that is most commonly used during the production of nuclear energy.
 This is because uranium is easy to split apart during the fission process and it can be found in rocks throughout the world.

-Such radioactive materials can be very toxic and result in pollution to the environment and in health problems such as cancers and blood diseases¹.
+Such radioactive materials can be very toxic and result in pollution to the environment and in health problems such as cancers and blood diseases.
 Therefore, radioactive wastes require proper disposal in an environmentally-sound manner.